MarkRBishop/ez-staffing/README.md

 ## Usage

 After getting the application started with the steps above, you can scroll through the different options using the arrow keys.
 Depending on what you chose to do, there will be a series of prompts or perhaps even another list for you to scroll through.
+After you're finished just hit CTRL C to end the program.

 ## License